KBlackMeow/ShadowProxy/README.md

 # How to start
 > Run "go build" and you will get 'shadowproxy'

-> When first run ./shadowproxy, it will generate a yaml config file named 'config.yaml', and then the SP will read those configs to program.
+> When first run ./shadowproxy, it will generate a yaml config file named 'config.yaml', then the SP will read those configs to program.